au-ts/sddf/docs/serial.md

 a queue data structure that allows components to deduce the last position in the data region written to or read by their neighbour.
-Queues are implemented as simple ring buffers containing a *head* and *tail* index, as well as additional *notification flags* which allow components to deduce whether the consumer of producer of the queue must be notified after a change of queue state has occurred.
+Queues are implemented as simple ring buffers containing a *head* and *tail* index, as well as additional *notification flags* which allow components to deduce whether the consumer or producer of the queue must be notified after a change of queue state has occurred.

 The implementation of these data structures, along with helper functions to use them, can be found in `include/sddf/serial/queue.h`.
 Further information on how these data structures work, as well as